gantry/docs/pages/01.gantry5/02.configure/07.extras/docs.md

 There is an alternative method for toggling this feature, accessible by navigating to **Administrator → Extensions → Plugin Manager** and selecting the **System - Gantry 5** plugin.

+You can also use this settings page to toggle **Asset Timestamps**.
+This feature adds timestamps on changed asset files, like images, CSS and JS.
+This option tells the browser to retrieve fresh assets without forcing reload on the page.
+NOTE: Timestamps are always enabled in development mode.

+The **Timestamp Period** field enables you to set the number of days which a timestamp is kept after updating the file.
+You can enter whole or decimal numbers (example: 0.5, 12, 21, 3, etc.).
+Set to **0** to add timestamps on every single asset file.

 {% endset %}
 {% set tab2 %}